Landscape Landscape Urbanism: Arles as a model.

 This multi-part project is focused on the potential to transform the Arles region in France through the application of a rigorously defined regenerative system of production.
-The research was developed in part as part of the 2018 Regenerative Empathy studio at the Harvard GSD.
+The research was developed in collaboration with the LUMA Foundation.

 The design proposals explore the spatial potentials of techniques emerging from practices of regenerative agriculture.
 These techniques form an integrated and mutually dependent system that builds life in the soil and supports a rich network of relationships between organisms while producing nutrient-rich food for humans.
 They seek to regenerate the rhizosphere as a biological entity by creating dynamic synergies between us humans and new associations of living systems.
 The creation of this community of different life-forms is, in reality, a constructed complex ecosystem where humans step back and renounce to exploit the land at its maximum.